qsimeon/worm-data-preprocess/preprocess/README.md

 - **Edge attributes:** If an edge has only one type (gap or chemical), the other value is zero.
 - **All tensors are aligned by node or edge index.**
 </details>

+### Connectome Data Processing
+  1. Loading and parsing *C. elegans* connectome datasets.
+  1. Construction of adjacency matrices for chemical and electrical synapses.
+  1. Mapping connectome nodes to neural activity data.
+  1. Tools for subsetting, filtering, and analyzing connectivity.